Antix-Development/WebPlus/README.md

 ﻿
 ![alt text](images/logo.svg)

-An easy to use framework that adds super powers to your web apps, transforming them into lithe desktop applications, with no compilation required.
+An easy to use framework that adds super powers to your web apps, transforming them into lithe desktop applications, ~~with no compilation required~~.

 ### Features